-The world of financial services is ever-changing thanks to regulatory developments, technology disruptions, and shifting consumer tastes.
+The world of financial services is ever-changing thanks to regulatory developments, technology disruptions, and rising consumer expectations for speed, convenience and personalization.
 Due to these myriad opportunities, financial institutions often undergo business transitions that necessitate the need for staffing the contact center so they can deliver the best customer service when account holders need it the most.